FortiClient

 Connection test had an error -4: Server certificate does not match previously configured EMS certificate.

-When then try to unverify and verify in CLI
+Upon trying to unverify and verify in the CLI:

 FortiClient EMS certificate successfully unverified.